If you’re anything like me, then your personal yoga practice has naturally found its way to the spiritual practice that yoga has to offer.

 Is Kriya Yoga the same as Kundalini?

-Although both kriya and kundalini are referred to as the “Yoga of Awareness”, they differ from each other in their purpose.
+Although both kriya and kundalini are referred to as the “Yoga of Awareness,” they differ from each other in their purpose.

 Kriya yoga aims at the attainment of spiritual growth.
 Through pranayama techniques to regulate the breath, kriya yoga allows practitioners to accelerate spiritual growth.

 Finding an experienced teacher online or in-person is your best bet to learning Kriya Yoga techniques safely.
-If you’re interested in kriya yoga and want to get started, check out my 40-day kriya class and workshop to learn more and get started!

 Next Steps

-My Top Kriya Yoga Classes on YouTube
+My Top Kriya Yoga Class on YouTube

 Experience 3 Training Videos from Inside My 200-Hour Online YTT